About Tolerance – Getting tolerance right

 Figuring out the right tolerance for your cut plastic

 We cut most of our plastic using a CNC or laser.
-We endeavour to cut as accurately as possible though our tolerance may be plus or minus 1mm.
-That means your cut sheet could be as much as 3mm smaller than the size you specified, or as much as 3mm bigger.
-Wood can have a cutting tolerance of up to 3mm as sometimes we cut it on the saw.
+We endeavour to cut as accurately as possible and as a result, our tolerance can be plus or minus 1mm.
+That means your cut sheet could be 1mm smaller than the size you specified, or 1mm bigger.

 How to avoid tolerance issues